INTERBANK

 Designers: "It's difficult to coexist with Figma and Sketch at the same time"

-The answer was clear: we needed to choose a single software to establish one source of truth for both designers and developers.
+The answer was clear: we needed to adopt a single software platform to serve as the unified source of truth for both designers and developers.

-After careful consideration, the design team agreed to choose Figma over Sketch.
-I then gathered all recently delivered prototypes, analyzed their styles and components, and created a UI Kit in Figma that looked like this:
+After careful consideration, the design team decided to adopt Figma over Sketch.
+I then collected all recently delivered prototypes, analyzed their styles and components, and developed a UI Kit in Figma, which looked like this:

-Designers simply needed to click on the style to automatically apply the library’s color, text, shadow, or grid to the element:
+Designers could simply click on a style to automatically apply the library's color, text, shadow, or grid to an element:

-Similarly, for components like buttons, designers only needed to go to Assets, type 'button,' and click and drag the element.
-They could then choose from properties such as:
+Similarly, for components like buttons, designers simply needed to navigate to Assets, type "button," and drag the element onto the canvas.
+They could then select from properties such as:

 • Device: Mobile, Desktop.